amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ### Subscribing to events

-The earlier eShopOnContainers app contained *SubscriptionManagers* to handle the subscription implementation for each message broker.
-Each manager contained complex message broker-specific code for handling subscription events.
-To receive events, each service would have to explicitly register a handler for each event-type.
+The earlier eShopOnContainers app contains *SubscriptionManagers* to handle the subscription implementation for each message broker.
+Each manager contains complex message broker-specific code for handling subscription events.
+To receive events, each service has to explicitly register a handler for each event-type.

-eShopOnDapr streamlines the plumbing for event subscription by using Dapr ASP.NET Core libraries.
+eShopOnDapr streamlines the plumbing for event subscriptions by using Dapr ASP.NET Core libraries.
 Each event is handled by an action method in the controller.
 A `Topic` attribute decorates the action method with the name of the corresponding topic to subscribe to.
 Here's a code snippet taken from the `PaymentService`:

 ```csharp
 [Route("api/v1/[controller]")]